miguelmikkey/discordjs-bot-template/README.md

 - [**PM2**](https://pm2.keymetrics.io/): Process manager for Node.js applications, making it easy to run and monitor your bot.
 - [**.env**](https://www.npmjs.com/package/dotenv): Environment variable file to securely manage configuration settings.
 - **Discord notification ErrorHandler**: Sometimes you may encounter errors after deploying your bot; that's why I usually link `error handlers` to a channel in a personal Discord server so I can get notified.<br>
+- [**locales**](#-locales-add-multiple-languages-to-your-bot) folder.
+Theres nothing like supporting multiple languages if you want your bot to be popular, more information about how to use this below.

 ## ErrorHandler example (_I find this very useful for production_)